Sustainable urban agriculture: Criticism

 SUA has received concerns about its feasibility, scalability, and sustainability.
 Some of the criticisms of SUA include:

-Feasibility and salability
+Feasibility and scalability

 Critics argue that SUA may not be able to meet the food needs of a large urban population, as the amount of land available for farming within cities is limited.
 Additionally, some critics argue that the costs of implementing and maintaining SUA may be too high for many cities to bear.

 Sustainability

 Critics argue that SUA is not truly sustainable, as it requires the use of energy, water, and other resources, which may not be available in sufficient quantities in urban areas.
 Additionally, some critics argue that the use of pesticides and other chemicals may be necessary to maintain the productivity of urban farms, which could have a negative impact on the environment.

 Economic viability

 Critics argue that SUA may not be economically viable, as the costs of setting up and maintaining an urban farm may be high and the yields may not be sufficient to make it a profitable enterprise.